 On July 11, I found myself back in the ATL.
 Within 5 days I was blessed with a J-O-B that I thought would provide steady and consistent income.
 After commuting 2-3 hours to, and from, work for 30 days (meaning being offline 12-14 hours and doing online client work before or after the J-O-B) , I destroyed a 38 year relationship by giving the J-O-B back and opting to drive for Uber instead!

-Although I have driven close to 90,000 miles since August, 2016 and have had the pleasure of providing a much needed service to almost 4,000 people to date, my ultimate goal is to drive smarter and less, so I can spend more time earning income online, like I’ve been doing since 2007.
+I have driven countless miles throughout most of the Metro Atlanta area since August, 2016, and have had the pleasure of providing a much needed service to people with well over 8,300 trips to date.
+My ultimate goal has always been to drive smarter and less, so I can spend more time earning income online, like I had been doing since 2007.
 Before mid-2014, my income was earned online providing Technical Virtual Assistance and Help Desk Support to several prominent Internet Marketing professionals.
-And I miss it.